Sunkoshi Gurkha Security

 Understanding the Difference

-Security is often thought of as something that comes into play only when an incident occurs.
+Many businesses treat security as something that only reacts once a problem has already happened.
 Cameras record, alarms sound, and guards respond.
-This is what we call reactive security — measures that activate after a breach or threat has already materialized.
+This would be considered reactive security – measures that only respond once a breach has occurred.

 By contrast, proactive security is about anticipating risks before they become incidents.
-It’s the difference between preventing a problem and cleaning up after one.
-Proactive security ensures your business, staff, and visitors are protected through planning, risk assessments, and active guard presence.
+It’s the difference between calling the fire department after a fire has started and installing smoke detectors to stop one before it spreads.
+Proactive security ensures your business, staff, and visitors are protected through planning, risk assessments, training and active guard presence.

 Reactive Security: Responding After the Fact

 Reactive security is built around response.
 It includes tools like CCTV cameras, alarm systems, and panic buttons.
-These systems are valuable, but they are only triggered once something has already gone wrong.
+These systems are valuable, but they only trigger once something has already gone wrong.

-Reactive security is often chosen because it appears cost‑effective.
+Reactive security is often chosen because it looks cost‑effective.
 The upfront investment is lower, and the systems can run continuously without human presence.
-However, the hidden costs are significant: downtime, reputational damage, liability, and the expense of recovering from incidents.
+But the hidden costs are significant:

 Proactive Security: Prevention First